How is Sal Klita actually structured?

 Landing early in a calendar month gives you the most days in that first month counted as a full payment period.
 Landing on the 2nd or 3rd of a month is often better than landing on the 28th, as the late arrival may push your first full monthly payment to the following month.

-For the extended ulpan payments, aliyah timing relative to ulpan intake dates also matters.
+Aliyah timing relative to ulpan intake dates also matters, since ulpan supports your Hebrew and can keep Dmei Kiyum running if you remain enrolled into the second half of the year.
 Ulpan classes typically start in September, January, and April (aligned with school terms).
 Arriving a week before an intake means you can enroll immediately rather than waiting weeks for the next cycle.

 What Happens If You Leave Israel?